the-overdriven/mw-enhanced/README.md

 ## Is there a music mod that resumes the previous track when transitioning the theme?
 For example: switching from a wilderness theme to a battle theme and then back to the wilderness theme would play the same track, as it played before the transition (instead of moving on to next track)

 No, but I [forked](https://github.com/the-overdriven/mw-HeartStrings) Heartstrings and added this feature.
+It also prevents repeating the same track.

 ## How to track mod updates on Nexus?